rogerpadilla/nukak-website/docs/getting-started.md

 ![code](/code.webp 'code')

-[nukak](https://nukak.org) is a powerful `ORM`, ideated to be efficient, secure, and easy to use.
+[nukak](https://nukak.org) is a powerful `ORM`, ideated to be fast, secure, and easy to use.
 Inspired by other `ORMs` such as [TypeORM](https://typeorm.io) and [MongoDB driver](https://www.mongodb.com/docs/drivers/node/current/fundamentals/crud/query-document/), and has been designed to rely on serializable `JSON` syntax.

 It is built on top of [TypeScript](http://www.typescriptlang.org/) & modern `JavaScript`, and combines the best elements of OOP (Object Oriented Programming) and FP (Functional Programming).